KTkool/DTC-OSTI-Cancer-FPhase2/Original_Model/Data/DataReadMe.txt

 All data licenced under a CC-BY-3.0 licence - Kathryn Atwell, Adam Berrington, Lucy Hutchinson, Ronja Woloszczuk, Islom Nazarov.

 ___________________________________________________________________________________________________

 NOTE: OUR .MAT FILES ARE TOO BIG TO BE HAPPILY PUSHED TO GIT HUB.
-INSTEAD THEY CAN BE FOUND ON THE DATA HUB WEBSITE: URL = /dataset/mat-model-tumor-development2
+INSTEAD THEY WILL BE UPLOADED TO Kathryna 's ACCOUNT ON THE DATA HUB WEBSITE
+AS SOON AS WE CAN FIND AN INTERNET CONNECTION WITH A DECENT UPLOAD SPEED

 -------------------------------------------------------------------------------------------------------------------------------
 Data notation